 Final Report of Inventions

-- Many sponsors require reports about inventions made during the conduct of research to ensure disclosure, in which case the A&M System Office of Technology Commercialization would help manage the process.
+- Many sponsors require reports about inventions made during the conduct of research to ensure disclosure, in which case Texas A&M System Technology Commercialization would help manage the process.

 Final Property Report